e-j-w/SpecFitter/README.md

 ## Description

-An attempt at writing a (1D) spectrum viewer app using GTK, with functionality inspired by the `gf3` program in RadWare (https://radware.phy.ornl.gov/).
-This is still in the early stages: spectra appear to be drawing correctly but many functions are not usable yet.
+A (1D) spectrum viewer app using GTK3, with functionality inspired by the `gf3` program for gamma-ray spectroscopy in the RadWare software package (https://radware.phy.ornl.gov/).

+NOTE: This is still in the early stages - spectra appear to be drawing correctly but some functions are not usable yet.

 ## Features